TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 14/Revelation 14.12.md

 ---

-Here is the patience of the saints, they that keep the commandments of God, and the faith of Jesus.
+Here is the patience of the saints, those who keep the commandments of God, and the faith of Jesus."